 The sofa was the starting point for reimagining her existing space into a dark, moody yet completely comfortable place to host friends or unwind after a long day.
-Note how touches of black, pewter and deep green feel light and glam thanks to soft fabrics, a warm and neutral paint color, and upscale touches like fresh flowers.
-It helps when you’ve got stylish friends in high places: Jan enlisted Shelby Girard, Havenly’s VP of Creative & Design, to help her balance masculine and feminine elements.
+Note how touches of black, pewter and deep green feel light and glam thanks to soft fabrics, a warm and neutral paint color, and fresh touches like fresh flowers.

 Jan’s Design Story shows how trusting an interior designer creates truly stunning results.

 “I bought my place years ago and had an eclectic mix of pieces,” Jan says.
 “While I enjoyed my space, it didn’t feel cohesive or quite reflective of my personal style.”
-She decided to refresh rather than renovate, focusing on quality pieces like modern armchairs, an upholstered headboard and of course that chaise sofa.
+She decided to refresh her space rather than start from scratch, focusing on quality pieces like modern armchairs, an upholstered headboard and of course that sectional.

 Comfort & Style Can Coexist